ds300/derivablejs/README.md

 ---

 Havelock is a truly simple state management library for JavaScript.
-It believes in the fundamental interconnectedness of all things and contrives to give you cleaner and more robust code by assuming control of your interconnections.
+It believes in the fundamental interconnectedness of all things and contrives to give you cleaner and more robust code by being the fabric through which your interconnections are woven.

 It is fresh as a daisy right now so do give it a try, but perhaps wait a month or two before using it in production.